 Shareholder-Manager Contracts in Public Companies

-I find that large shareholders and managers frequently write binding shareholder agreement contracts (SACs) that can have first-order effects on a variety of actions, including financing, trading, directorships, dividends, joint ventures, and private information sharing.
-From 1996 to 2015, 1,637 of the 18,927 large-percentage block investments in my sample involve SACs, and SACs are more prevalent in target firms with increased shareholder-manager agency conflicts.
-These findings imply that SACs address agency conflicts and that large shareholders can control managers through contracts that bypass conventional governance channels such as directorships.
+Shareholders in public firms are commonly assumed to be these firms' residual claimants, that is, agents without contractual claims against the firm.
+I find that in practice this is not the case for all shareholders.
+Many large shareholders and managers write binding bilateral shareholder agreement contracts (SACs) that can specify clauses pertaining to financing, trading, directorships, dividends, joint ventures, and private information sharing.
+From 1996 to 2015, 1,637 of the 18,927 large-percentage block investments in my sample involve SACs, and the use of SACs more than doubles over this period.
+SACs are also more prevalent in firms with increased shareholder-manager agency conflicts, which suggests that SACs arise in part to address these conflicts.
+Overall, I conclude that SACs have important but understudied effects on shareholders' and managers' action spaces.

 Keywords: Corporate Governance, Financial Contracting, Shareholder Agreements

 JEL Classification: D21, G30, G32, G34, K22, L22